 First things first, diapers!
 Make sure you’ve got at least enough to last you on your trip.

 Carrying your little one in your lap can get overwhelming at times.
 The next best solution for any on-the-go parent is a travel bassinet.
 Most portable bassinets can easily fold down and set up in seconds.
 It serves as a cocoon-like spot for your baby to relax and sleep.
 If you have a travel car seat or travel stroller, it also might be a good idea to get a cozy car seat cover to help your baby sleep on the road.

 Infants are notorious for vomiting and pooping unpredictably.
 Not only are you going to have to carry a hand wash and water but you’ll also need a hand sanitizer.
 Secondly, infants are prone and super sensitive to diseases and infections.
 You must also sanitize your hands before holding them.

 You’re going to need wet wipes to clean them up and yourself nicely.

 Make sure you’ve got at least two to three extra clothing items for the baby.
 You must also keep an extra shirt or two for yourself.

 Milk and water bottles

-It can be tough to find a germ-free, sterilized milk bottle on the motorway.
+It can be tough to find a germ-free, sterilized milk bottle and water bottle on the motorway.
 Make sure you’ve already got a milk bottle for the baby and a few water bottles in the trunk.